Waterproofing a tent yourself is easy, quick, cheap, and effective! Let me show you how.

 The way to find out which area you need to work on is to fill the bath full of water and push the tent under the water.
 If little bubbles of air escape to the surface, you have found the area you have to work on.
 Then let your tent dry out in the shades.
 Some tents are not UV resistant, that is why you need to do this in the shades.

 Soak a sponge in warm water.
 Use a sponge with a soft surface, never use a sponge with a rough surface.
 It might tear the fabric of your tent.
-Never use a washing machine for cleaning you tent.
+Never use a washing machine to clean your tent.
 The constant rocking of the machine will be detrimental to your tent.
 It will stretch, and eventually tear the fabric.

 The floor is the most crucial part of your tent when it comes to waterproofing.
 Even if it does not rain, a leaky floor will result in a wet tent.
 The moisture from the vegetation under your tent will appear on the inside of the tent.

-Use a tarp under your tent whenever you set it up.
-In fact you should do this even if your floor is in mint condition.
+Use a waterproof tarp under your tent whenever you set it up.
+In fact, you should do this even if your floor is in mint condition.
 The tarp will prevent the rocks and vegetation trapped under your tent from damaging the floor.

 Once the inside is dry repeat the same process on the outside of the floor.
 Soak it with the waterproofing spray, distribute the spray (you can use the same piece of cloth), and wait for it to dry.